WordPress security on VIP

 username will be blocked and the noticeLogins are restricted for that user.
 Please try a different user account.

-will be displayed. - Forced Two-Factor Authentication (2FA) for administrators and custom roles with the
+will be displayed. - Two-Factor Authentication (2FA) is enforced for users with an administrator role and for custom roles that have the

 manage_options

 capability.
-Enabling 2FA is a security recommendation for all users. - Single Sign On (SSO) can be enabled on any WordPress site.
+As a security recommendation, 2FA should be required for all user roles. - Single Sign On (SSO) can be enabled on any WordPress site.

 WP Cron, XML-RPC, and login endpoints

-VIP has multiple security protections in place to protect against unauthorized access and abuse of the WP Cron, XML-RPC, and login endpoints.
+VIP has multiple security protections in place to protect against unauthorized access and abuse of the WP Cron (/wp-cron.php

 - At the network level, dynamic security protocols are in place that can be triggered by unusual behavioral patterns.
 An automated attack would trigger VIP’s dynamic security measures, and login attempts would be completely blocked.